 Schaeffler applies cookies to secure an optimal use.
 With the further use of this website you accept the application of cookies.
 More Information

 Flexible maintenance intervals can increase productivity in rail traffic.
-The technology required for this will be shown by Schaeffler at the 2016 InnoTrans.
+Schaeffler provides the technology required for this.

 The train is rushing along at 300 kilometers per hour.
 Passengers don’t take much notice; some are reading, others are talking over a cup of coffee in the on-board bistro.
 The heavy work is carried out by 32 axleboxes that keep the 500-ton train on the track.
 They not only carry the weight and are subjected to vibrations, but they also have to support the cornering force in every curve.
 Particularly high loads are applied to the axlebox bearing that functions as the interface between the axlebox and the bogie connected to the car.
 Axlebox bearings made by Schaeffler are used around the globe in rail vehicles, from subways to high-speed trains.